Spinors and mass on weighted manifolds: Introduction

 \subsubsection{Weighted mass and Ricci flow.}

 ADM mass does not measure how far a manifold is from the Euclidean metric, except in an asymptotic way at infinity.
-Indeed, one striking way to see this is that 3-dimensional Ricci flow (with surgery) starting at an AE metric with nonnegative scalar curvature converges to Euclidean space \cite{Li18}; however, \emph{mass is constant} along the flow and thus does not detect the improvement of the geometry \cite{DM,Li18}.
-Another disadvantage of ADM mass is that it is only defined when the scalar curvature is integrable.
-This condition is not closed in usual function spaces, preventing the use of typical analytic techniques.
+Indeed, one striking way to see this is that 3-dimensional Ricci flow (with surgery) starting at an AE metric with nonnegative scalar curvature converges to Euclidean space \cite{Li18}; however, \emph{mass is constant} along the flow and thus does not detect the improvement of the geometry \cite{DM,OW, Ha2, Li18}.

 On the other hand, with a suitable choice of weight function $f$, the weighted mass indeed measures how far an AE manifold is from Euclidean space: the most natural choice for $f$ is the unique $f_g$ decaying at infinity and solving $\Scal_{f_g}\equiv 0$.
 Theorem \ref{thm: weighted mass = lambda} shows that such an $f_g$ exists on any AE manifold with nonnegative scalar curvature.
 This surprisingly yields the formula